Aid to Ukraine

 Shelter locations in Kerkrade

 Currently, the municipality of Kerkrade is hosting over 400 refugees for the medium and long term.
 Among other places, they are accommodated in a temporary shelter on Hammolenweg.
-This reception site will be expanded in 2025 and will be able to house over 400 people after expansion.
 The location will remain in use until March 2027.
-Refugees living in Pieterstaete and in housing in Rolduckerveld will be moved to the central reception location on Hammolenweg in the spring of 2025.
-The other locations will then be closed.
+Refugees living in Pieterstaete will be moved to another place in 2025.
+Pieterstaete will be closed after that.

 Accommodating refugees from Ukraine in own home